OtavioHenrique/vecna/README.md

 ### Tasks Shipped with Vecna (More coming!)

-Currently, three worker types are provided:
+Currently, four worker types are provided:

 * [Producer](pkg/workers/producer.go): Worker pool who only produces messages to a channel based on `Task` execution response
 * [Consumer](pkg/workers/consumer.go): Worker pool who only consume for a channel and execute tasks.